 Gal Oya National Park was established in 1954, serving as the main catchment area for the Senanayake Samudraya, Sri Lanka’s largest reservoir in the island.
-This wildlife park is comprised of four separate protected areas scattered around the reservoir, which cover 63,000 hectares of land, and houses a vast range of Sri Lankan wildlife including axis deer, sambar, muntjac, water buffalo, wild boar, toque macaque, mugger crocodile and the rare star tortoise, as well as the elusive Sri Lankan leopard.
+This wildlife park is comprised of four separate protected areas scattered around the reservoir, which cover 63,000 hectares of land.
+This mix of evergreen forests and grasslands house a vast range of Sri Lankan wildlife including axis deer, sambar, muntjac, water buffalo, wild boar, toque macaque, mugger crocodile and the rare star tortoise, as well as the elusive Sri Lankan leopard.

-*This experience is only available to those staying at Gal Oya Lodge
+*This experience is only available to those staying at Gal Oya Lodge.